Photography-Utils/photoframer/README.md

 Mandatory arguments are:
 - First a path to the directory with mockups
+-- mockup files mush have the information on where the frame is in the following format: filename-<orientation>-s<framewidth>x<frameheight>c<coordinatesframestartx>x<coordinatesframestarty>.ext
+Orientation can be portrait, landscape or square
+Example: blue-wall-basic-11-square-s1279x1279c862x273.jpg livingroom-square-s1279x1279c862x273.jpg
 - Second a path to the directory with photos to frame
 - Third an existing path to the directory where to put result images